Use Kalshi promo code CBSSPORTS to get $10 cash bonus by targeting Patriots vs. Seahawks in the 2026 Big Game

 Kalshi offers $10 bonus for new users for Seattle vs. New England in the Big Game on Sunday

 The New England Patriots and Seattle Seahawks will go head-to-head to determine the NFL champion on Sunday, and Seahawks vs. Patriots will provide plenty of options in utilizing the latest Kalshi promo code CBSSPORTS, which gives new users a $10 cash bonus in site credit after $10 in trades.
 Patriots vs. Seahawks in the Big Game 2026 is set for 6:30 p.m.
-ET.
+ET, and Seattle to win is now trading at $0.67 per share at Kalshi.
 Claim your $10 cash bonus after $10 in trades at Kalshi here:

 How to claim the Kalshi promo code